T1LT/PlanetaryDevastation/README.md

 # Planetary Devastation
 ## Background
 You start off as a tiny black hole in Outer Space.
-The goal is to get bigger and bigger by consuming planetary objects such as asteroids and other planets.
+The goal is to get bigger and bigger by consuming other planets.
 You cannot consume objects that have more mass than you do.
-The momentum and gravity aspects are also taken into consideration when animating the absorption process.
-At a certain point of time, the entire Solar System spawns in.
-The goal is to get big enough to consume the Sun.
-All the planetary bodies follow gravitational laws and orbits.
+At certain intervals, bosses spawn in and the goal is to get big enough to consume the boss before the boss spawns in.

 ## Functionality
 In Planetary Devastation, users will be able to:
-* Move the black hole around to feed it asteroids and planets
+* Make the black hole follow the cursor
-* Visually see the absorption/collision process of the black hole and the asteroid/planet
+* Feed other planets to the black hole
-* See the gravitational pull of planetary bodies affect your player model
-* Be able to look at the structured orbits of certain clusters of planets like the Solar System
+* Listen to the soundtrack of the game while playing
-* Listen to background music along with a mute button
-* Look at various planetary bodies and clusters of planets
+* Look at different kinds of planetary bodies

 ## Layouts
 ### Landing Page